robertorcosta/azure-docs.pt-br/articles/container-registry/container-registry-tasks-reference-yaml.md

 ### <a name="properties-push"></a>Propriedades: efetuar push

 O tipo de etapa `push` dá suporte às propriedades a seguir.
-Encontre detalhes dessas propriedades na seção [Propriedades da etapa da tarefa](#task-step-properties) deste artigo.
+Find details of these properties in the [Task step properties](#task-step-properties) section of this article.

 | | | |
 | -------- | ---- | -------- |